oharakate/oharakate/README.md

 ## Hi

 I'm a social statistics analyst and PhD student, specialising in multilevel modelling methods for the social sciences.
-I do research into social, economic and health inequalities in the widest sense.
+I do research into social, economic and health inequalities in the widest sense, with a strong interest in the statistical methods we use to detect them.
+I also work at the FORTH2O Datalab, where we are working on bringing together many social, environmental and administrative datasets to support policymaking in the Forth River basin.

-I'm an expert user of Stata, and I know a bit of R and Python.
+I'm an expert user of Stata, not bad at R and know a little Python.
 I'm an amateur at Github.

 You can read more about my PhD research at www.kateohararesearch.uk .

 <!--
 **oharakate/oharakate** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.